 There are no known issues with Juvederm filler longevity or side effects from subsequent sun exposure.

-Typically recommend waiting till at least the next calendar day.
+Typically recommend waiting until at least the next calendar day.
 However, there are no known issues with working out immediately after Juvederm placement.
 The biggest concern is possible movement of the product although this is a theoretical concern.

 You can immediately apply makeup after an injection after Juvederm.